Vitor29Narciso/idealista-bot/README.md

 # Idealista Bot

 A bot designed to monitor real estate listings on Idealista.
-It fetches and anlyzes property data daily, and sends email notifications for possible new investment opportunities.
+It fetches and analyzes property data daily, and sends email notifications for possible new investment opportunities.

 ## Features